 Asti Spumante, the worldwide famous sweet sparkling wine

-Asti Spumante is the most famous Italian sweet sparkling DOCG wine in the world.
-It is also the most exported Italian wine.
-It features unique and outstanding aromas, excellent and balanced fragrance, natural sweetness and low alcohol content.
+is the most famous Italian sweet sparkling DOCG wine in the world and also the most exported one.
+Asti Spumante features unique and outstanding aromas, excellent and balanced fragrance, natural sweetness and low alcohol content.

 Where it is produced